 And he did, but with a dire consequence …..

 Monkey Subdues White Bone Demon and Shaoju Opera

 Monkey King Subdues the White Bone Demon is the most popular episode in the Journey to the West, which has been performed on various Chinese Opera stages for at least a century.

-Among all White Bone Demon operas, Shaoju opera (绍剧) is the earliest and best known, with the monkey king played by four generations of Zhang family: from Liu Xiao Lingtong’s great grandfather to Liu Xiao Lingtong himself.
+Among all White Bone Demon operas, Shaoju opera (绍剧) is the earliest and best known, with the monkey king played by four generations of the Zhang family: from Liu Xiao Lingtong’s great grandfather to Liu Xiao Lingtong himself.

 Of all Shaoju opera Repertoires, Monkey King Subdues White Bone Demon stands for the highest level of Shaoju stage performance and presence.
-The drama was made into film in 1960, in which Liu Xiao Lingtong’s father Liu Lingtong (1924 – 2014) played the Monkey King.
+The drama was made into a film in 1960, in which Liu Xiao Lingtong’s father Liu Lingtong (1924 – 2014) played the Monkey King.

 Welcome to the Fire Monkey year, 2016!